 I believe in continuous professional improvement and lifelong learning, and I will continue to add to my skills and credentials throughout my career.

-As of 2020, I have accumulated over eight years of professional practice as a counselor, including one on one counseling, working with groups in workplace and school settings, and teletherapy.
+As of 2021, I have accumulated over 9 years of professional practice as a counselor, including one on one counseling, working with groups in workplace and school settings, and teletherapy.

-My primary areas of practice include life transitions, polyamory, workplace stress and trauma, anti-oppression, marginalized groups, sexual exploration, sexuality, LGBTQIA+, gender identity, self-esteem, anxiety and various relationship issues.
+My primary areas of practice include life transitions, polyamory, consensual/ethical nonmonogamy, workplace stress and trauma, anti-oppression, supporting individuals most affected by systems of oppression, sexual exploration, sexuality, LGBTQIA+, gender identity, self-esteem, anxiety and various relationship issues.

 I have worked with people from various backgrounds at all ages and life stages, and I truly believe that lasting, meaningful change is possible with the assistance of a therapist.